iyo-bemoore/Ethereum/README.md

 ## Acknowledgments

-This repository is build following Stephen grider's course on Udemy : **Ethereum and Solidity: the complete developer's guide**
+This repository is built following Stephen grider's course on Udemy : **Ethereum and Solidity: the complete developer's guide**